husarion/static_docs_deprecated/src/core2/manuals/core2mini.md

 How much current does it need?
 It strongly depends on the robot configuration.
 A CORE2mini without any devices connected needs up to 80mA.
 When you connect certain motors, current peaks can reach several amperes.
 The average current should not exceed 4A, otherwise the overcurrent protection will be triggered and unexpected resets will occur.
 Remember this when you are designing your device.

 CORE2mini has two internal voltage regulators.
 The input voltage (behind protection circuit) Vin(p) is converted to 5V by a switching regulator, and then to 3.3V by a linear voltage regulator.
-Be aware of the current limits ñ the total current must not exceed 2A through the 5V line.
+Be aware of the current limits ‚Äì the total current must not exceed 2A through the 5V line.
 We will also remind you about power limitations in the description of individual interfaces.

 The supply voltage +5V(sw) for hSens connectors can be switched on and off.
 It is enabled by default but can be switched off in the software.</br>

 **Power supply alternatives**

 If you are not willing to use AA or similar alkaline batteries, the first alternative is to use NiCd or NiMH rechargeable batteries - but they have much lower nominal voltage.
 The better alternative are Li-Ion or Li-Poly batteries.
-Fortunately, these are available in the same shape as AA batteries and they are called ì14500î.
+Fortunately, these are available in the same shape as AA batteries and they are called ‚Äú14500‚Äù.
 The name comes from their dimensions: 14x50mm.

 Some examples:
 [14500 reachargeable battery on AliExpress](http://www.aliexpress.com/wholesale?catId=0&initiative_id=SB_20160428221617&SearchText=14500+rechargeable)